ucsb/campus-cloud-docs/pages/getting-started.md

 *   Take the free [Cloud Practitioners Training](https://www.aws.training/Details/Curriculum?id=27076)

+### Azure Training Resources

+* Coming Soon

 ### [Consultation](#consult)

 *   Consult with your local IT staff.
-They may have processes and protocols in place for sharing responsibility for your AWS Account.
+They may have processes and protocols in place for sharing responsibility for your AWS or Azure Account(s).
 *   Consult with the Campus Cloud Team.

 ## [Budgeting](#budgeting)